AdrianCobo/Mecatronica-2023-2024/README.md

    like this

 You can view the course log in the 'wiki' section.
+*The material for labs L6 and L7 is combined in the L6 folder.

 You can view the final project for the course here [here](https://github.com/AdrianCobo/my_bot)